SSESLab/electricityandenvironment/README.md

 This script can be used to model the water consumption, water withdrawal, CO2 emissions, NOx emissions and SO2 emissions attributed to the power generation fuel mix within a specific location over a specified time frame.
 If the PECT.ipynb file is used in google colaboratory then there are no software requirments for running the script and obtaining outputs.
 However, it is best to use Google Chrome.
 Other browsers such as Firefox throw Network Errors when the script attempts to download the results file.

 NOTE: The emissions factors used in this script are calculated with the eGRID excel database included in this repository.
 This database is updated every two years.
 The most recent database can be found here: https://www.epa.gov/energy/emissions-generation-resource-integrated-database-egrid.
 The most recent database should be downloaded and included in the working directory for best results.
-The FindEmission_Rates script will automatically use the most recent database in the directory as long as it contains egrid in the name.
+The FindEmission_Rates script will automatically use the most recent database in the directory as long as it contains "egrid" and the corresponding year in the name.

 User Inputs:
 1) Location: The location for which the numbers will correlate to (city, state, etc.)